-Chris Masters is in his 12th year on the athletic media relations staff at Notre Dame, and his third as associate director.
-He is the primary media relations contact for the Fighting Irish women's basketball and women's soccer programs, and also serves as the on-site content editor for the official Notre Dame athletics web site (UND.com), helping to coordinate extensive redesigns of the site in the summers of 2009 and 2011, while currently overseeing a nine-person student staff that includes four web editors and five photographers.
+Chris Masters is in his 14th year on the athletic media relations staff at Notre Dame, and his fifth as associate director.
+He is the primary media relations contact for the Fighting Irish women's basketball and women's soccer programs.

 In addition, he has spent time as the media relations contact for the University's men's and women's tennis, men's golf and men's and women's cross country/track & field programs, while serving as the secondary contact for the Fighting Irish football program.
 He remains connected with the publicity efforts for the Notre Dame football team as a supervisor of the gameday statistics crew at Notre Dame Stadium and a liaison with the NCAA statistics office in Indianapolis.

-During his tenure at Notre Dame, Masters has promoted five NCAA Final Four squads (the 2010 national champion women's soccer team, as well as the 2008 women's soccer and 2011 and 2012 women's basketball national runners-up, and the 2009 women's soccer national semifinalist) and nine BIG EAST Conference championship teams.
-He also has successfully promoted eight basketball players and six soccer players for a total of 19 All-America honors (including 2008 Hermann Trophy recipient Kerri Hanks and 2010 Honda Sports Award recipient Melissa Henderson), and earned 18 national or regional citations for his publications from the College Sports Information Directors of America (CoSIDA), most recently garnering national runner-up honors for his 2010 women's soccer media guide.
+During his tenure at Notre Dame, Masters has promoted seven NCAA Final Four squads (the 2010 national champion women's soccer team, as well as the 2008 women's soccer and 2011, 2012 abd 2014 women's basketball national runners-up, and the 2009 women's soccer and 2013 women's basketball national semifinalists) and 12 Conference championship teams.
+He also has successfully promoted 11 basketball players and seven soccer players for a total of 27 All-America honors (including four-time All-America basketball player/two-time Nancy Lieberman Award recipient Skylar Diggins, 2008 Hermann Trophy recipient Kerri Hanks and 2010 Honda Sports Award [women's soccer] recipient Melissa Henderson), and earned 22 national or regional citations for his publications from the College Sports Information Directors of America (CoSIDA), most recently garnering national runner-up honors for his 2013 women's soccer media guide (the third No. 2 placement in four years) and a fifth-place national citation for his 2012-13 women's basketball media guide.
 In addition, he has worked as a play-by-play broadcaster on radio broadcasts and Internet webcasts of Irish women's basketball, volleyball and softball contests.

 Prior to coming to Notre Dame, Masters spent three years (1998-2001) as assistant sports information director at Western Kentucky University, serving as the media relations contact for the Lady Topper women's basketball and volleyball programs.
 He also spent time as the publications coordinator for WKU's entire 20-sport athletics department, successfully promoted two women's basketball All-Americans, assisted in the development of the school's official athletics web site (wkusports.com), and served as media relations coordinator for the 2000 Sun Belt Conference Women's Basketball Championship, hosted by Western Kentucky.